aaguion/fisheries-archetypes/README.md

 ###### *LCCA_archetypes*: Multilevel Latent Class Model (LCCA) to identify fisheries archetypes at global, regional and national levels.
 Produce Fig. 3

 ###### *Fig_national_archetypes*: Produce Fig. 4

+This is a product of the Illuminating Hidden Harvests Research Initiative.